Updated for 2022

 Frequently these condos are high rises located in the most desirable central neighbourhoods, have high condo fees of $2,000 or more, but have spared no expense on design and convenience.

 With these locations, it’s about the company you keep: the other owners are often one of the main selling features.
 Executives and the very wealthy want to be part of a community with similar interests and get access to networking opportunities.
-Security and cultural experiences are also a major concern for the people who buy luxury condos.
+Security, attractive amenities and cultural experiences are also major concerns for the people who buy luxury condos.

 Condos Don’t Work For…